Kent State shootings: Background

 On April 29, 1970, U.S. and South Vietnamese forces invaded eastern Cambodia in what they claimed was an attempt to defeat the North Vietnamese and Viet Cong troops based there.
 The expansion of the war into Cambodia angered those who believed it only exacerbated the conflict and violated a neutral nation's sovereignty.
 Across the U.S., campuses erupted in protests in what Time called "a nation-wide student strike", setting the stage for the events of early May 1970.

+In April 1970, Nixon told Congress that he would end undergraduate student draft deferments by Executive Order if authorized by Congress to do so.
+This request was approved by the Senate Armed Services Committee on April 23.
+After the draft reforms students could only postpone their service until the end of the semester.
+This is still the law today.

 Kent State protest activity, 1966–1970

 During the 1966 Homecoming Parade, protesters walked dressed in military paraphernalia with gas masks.

-In the fall of 1968, the Students for a Democratic Society (SDS) and a campus Black Student Organization staged a sit-in to protest against police recruiters on campus.
+In the fall of 1968, the Students for a Democratic Society (SDS) and Black United Students staged a sit-in to protest against police recruiters on campus.
 Two hundred fifty black students walked off campus in a successful amnesty bid for the protesters.

 On April 1, 1969, SDS members attempted to enter the administration building with a list of demands where they clashed with police.
 In response, the university revoked the Kent State SDS chapter charter.
 On April 16, a disciplinary hearing involving two protesters resulted in a confrontation between supporters and opponents of SDS.
 The Ohio State Highway Patrol was called, and fifty-eight people were arrested.
 Four SDS leaders spent six months in prison due to the incident.

 On April 10, 1970, Jerry Rubin, a leader of the Youth International Party (also known as the Yippies), spoke on campus.
 In remarks reported locally, he said: "The first part of the Yippie program is to kill your parents.
 They are the first oppressors."
 Two weeks after that, Bill Arthrell, an SDS member and former student, distributed flyers to an event where he said he was going to napalm a dog.
 The event turned out to be an anti-napalm teach-in.